 The professional competences provided help to collaborate with other professional figures to plan road safety promotion and road accident prevention interventions, assess the fitness to drive, organize campaigns and actions to manage the people’s mobility demand, training of professional and non-professional drivers, also through the ability to use psychological tools to regulate emotions, and measure driving styles and cognitive pre-requisites.

-The Post-Graduate Course in Psychology of Traffic and Sustainable Mobility develops through the following learning modules:
+The course in Psychology of Traffic and Sustainable Mobility is structured into the following teaching modules:

 Module 1 – THE ROLE OF TRAFFIC PSYCHOLOGY IN SOCIETY

-• Safety and sustainable mobility: scope of intervention and perspectives
+Safety and sustainable mobility: areas of intervention and perspectives.

-• Cognitive-behavioural intervention techniques for emotional control and promotion of adaptive behaviours
+Cognitive-behavioral intervention techniques for emotional regulation and the promotion of adaptive behaviors.

 Module 3 – SUSTAINABLE MOBILITY

-• Psychology in the Mobility Management professional field
+Psychology in the professional field of Mobility Management.

-• The Mobility Manager as facilitator of psycho-social change in individuals and populations
+The Mobility Manager as a facilitator of psychosocial change for individuals and communities.

 Module 4 – AUTONOMOUS DRIVING AND TRANSPORT SYSTEMS

-• Social and psychological factors implied in the transition to automated driving, also in reference to the ethical issues linked to the use of AI in automated driving
+Social and psychological factors involved in the transition to autonomous driving, including ethical issues related to the use of Artificial Intelligence in self-driving systems.

-• Human factors in transport systems and theoretical aspects concerning vehicular flow and the impact road users’ behaviours have on them
+Human factors in transport systems and theoretical aspects related to traffic flow and the impact of road users’ behavior on it.

-• Psychological constructs of the safe driving behaviour, with a focus on distractions
+Psychological constructs of safe driving behavior, with a focus on distraction.

-• Safe driving: models and methods for a psychometric assessment of attentional prerequisites
+Safe driving: models and methods for the psychometric assessment of attentional prerequisites.

-• Driver Behavior Questionnaire and Attitudes toward traffic safety surveys, as alternatives to self-reported driving behaviour measures
+Driver Behavior Questionnaire and Attitudes toward Traffic Safety: alternatives to self-reported measures of driving behavior.

-• Simulated drive: theoretical and practical implications in the use of driving simulators as assessment tools
+Simulated driving: theoretical and practical implications of using driving simulators as assessment tools.

-• Fitness to drive evaluation in at-risk populations: personal and cognitive variables and their mediators
+Assessment of driving fitness in at-risk populations: personality and cognitive variables and their mediators.

-• The Vienna Test System DRIVESC to assess driving prerequisites
+The Vienna Test System DRIVESC for assessing driving prerequisites

 Traffic Psychology is a psychological intervention area widespread in Europe, however, as highlighted in a document by the Consiglio Nazionale dell’Ordine degli Psicologi (CNOP, 2013, for further information, see: https://www.psy.it/allegati/aree-pratica-professionale/psicologo_del_traffico.pdf), not yet sufficiently developed in Italy.